SeanS3089/Scarlet/README.md

 Scarlet — Reinforcement‑Learning Market Engine

-Scarlet is a Python‑based RL market analysis and reinforcement‑learning engine designed for experimentation, offline training, and real‑time market evaluation.
+A year in the making, Scarlet is a Python‑based RL market analysis and reinforcement‑learning engine designed for experimentation, offline training, and real‑time market evaluation.
 She includes a full market‑data engineering pipeline, a custom indicator system, GPU‑accelerated training, and a modular architecture built for research and future automated‑trading extensions.
 Automated trading is disabled by default for safety.